Cardfight!! Vanguard: Original era

 Set 3 years later after the events of Legion Mate, the story follows Chrono Shindou, an apathetic teenager who finds a Vanguard deck and a map in his school locker one day.
-Following the map, he is led to Card Capital 2, a card shop where he meets Kamui Katsuragi who works part-time there.
+Following the map, he is led to Card Capital 2, a card shop where he meets Kamui Katsuragi.
 After being taught how to play Vanguard and winning his first fight against Kamui, Chrono begins his venture in the world of Vanguard.
-Chrono finds Vanguard enjoyable, so he decides to return to Card Capital 2, where he takes up a quest and becomes a Grade 1 fighter.
-Then, he meets and fights Kouji Ibuki, who reveals that Chrono is and always has been completely alone.
-As a result, Ibuki crushes Chrono with no difficulty and refuses to even tell Chrono his name until Chrono becomes stronger.
-Over the next few days, Chrono meets and befriends Shion Kiba and Tokoha Anjou.
-Chrono also makes an acquaintance of Mamoru Anjou, the Kagero clan leader, and Jaime Alcaraz, the Spanish ace of the European League.
+Then, he meets and fights Kouji Ibuki.
+Ibuki defeats Chrono with no difficulty and refuses to even tell Chrono his name until Chrono becomes stronger.
+Chrono meets and befriends Shion Kiba and Tokoha Anjou.
+Chrono, Shion, and Tokoha form Team TRY3 and enter the National Tournament together.

-FIVA is holding a national tournament, and the only one not fired up is Tokoha.
-Being the younger sister of Mamoru, she is tired of being forced to live up to her brother's legacy.
-Meanwhile, Chrono is trying to get to Grade 3 so he can enter the tournament.
-In the end, Chrono, Shion, and Tokoha form Team TRY3 and enter the National Tournament together.

 At the regional qualifier, Team TRY3 fights Team Demise.
-They ultimately turn out to be a formidable foe.
 Chrono beats their first fighter with no problems.
 Unfortunately, Shion and Tokoha ultimately lose in the second two games.
 In the aftermath of their defeat, Chrono's aunt discovers Chrono's new hobby and reveals the truth behind the disappearance of his father.
 Team TRY3 visits the United Sanctuary branch, seeking a rematch with Team Demise.
 They find that the United Sanctuary branch is turning fighters into people obsessed with victory, and challenge the Branch leader over the management of the United Sanctuary branch.